JPLue/Coursera_Capstone/README.md

 # Coursera_Capstone

+The Report can also be found on [Medium](https://medium.com/@jpluebbert/effectiveness-of-business-improvement-areas-bia-in-toronto-3ce1dc6eb1ac).

 ## 1. Problem Description and Background Discussion
 ### 1.1 Problem Description
 As part of the Capstone Project for the Applied Data Science Coursera Course, I have chosen to analyze the Business Improvement Area (BIA) Program of Toronto, ON in Canada.
 The question I will answer are: